BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

 Add a new method to `DataStore`, `delete`.
 It will take in an `id` as a parameter.

 On the front end, create a form that allows the user to enter in the TITLE of a book they want to delete.
+Remember that DOM does not refresh automatically.
+What's appended must be removed or it will stay on the page.

 Consider this: the method `delete` takes in an `id`, but the user will be inputting a `title`.
 How would you translate the title to the id to delete the correct book?